-If you really want to significantly reduce your repair outage time, our Concentricity Alignment Tool (CAT) is exactly what you need.
+When your turbine needs maintenance, our Concentricity Alignment Tool (CAT) is exactly what you need.
+It significantly reduces your repair outage time since you do not remove the rotor to perform a realignment.
 Often referred to as an Electronic Radial Alignment Gauge (ERAG), we are the exclusive manufacturer of these tools.

 Our ERAG Features